How to Apply

 Current seniors should apply for the Marymount MBA during their senior year.
 Contact an MBA advisor at (310) 303-7273 for application requirements.
 All other applicants can apply via the MCU graduate application.

 Graduate students may be eligible for financial aid.
 Complete your Free Application for Federal Student Aid (FAFSA) application to see if you qualify.
-(Marymount’s school code is: 010474) Schedule an appointment with MCU’s Office of Financial Aid to learn what options are available.
+(Marymount’s school code is: 010474) Schedule an appointment with MCU’s Office of Student Financial Services to learn what options are available.

 - Fall 2020: July 15